uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 Once the build process has completed, locate the JAR in the build/libs directory

-# Install and Configure  the Custom Plugin
+# Install and configure the UI plugin
 Custom plugins are added to Morpheus through the Plugins tab in the Integrations section.

 1. Navigate to Administration > Integrations > Plugins and click CHOOSE FILE.